Cognitive-Behavioral Therapy Program

 Functional Analysis

 It involves working together with a therapist to identify circumstances, thoughts, and feelings that trigger substance use.
-In most cases, you will examine the emotions before, during substance use, and after use, so that you can better understand what influences your choices and why you might choose to use, even if you don’t intend to.
+In most cases, you will examine the emotions before, during, and after substance use so that you can better understand what influences your choices and why you might choose to use, even if you don’t intend to.
 Functional analysis is critical to the early stages of CBT, because it helps you to identify triggers, helps you develop insight into why you are using, and helps you to learn more about your triggers and what is likely to cause you to use.

 Cognitive behavioral therapy can help you to tackle problematic thought patterns like the following: